This was originally posted on September 14, 2019 – Updated on April 10, 2025

 We offer a nearly endless assortment of activities and senior enrichment, including guest speakers, game nights and classes, religious services, and more for an affordable monthly fee.

-Contact Serenity Oaks today to learn more about financial planning for assisted living.
+Contact Serenity Oaks today to learn more about our pricing, schedule a virtual or in-person tour, and get personalized advice on financial planning for assisted living in 2024.